Earth Remote Sensing: Types and Prospects

 Prospects for Using Earth Remote Sensing Data in Ukraine

-The field of ERS is constantly evolving.
-According to Olga Tomchenko, a junior researcher at the Scientific Center for Aerospace Research of the Earth at the Institute of Geological Sciences of the National Academy of Sciences of Ukraine, five years ago, 20 satellites were studying our country’s territory, and today their number has increased to 300.
-Accordingly, the capabilities of equipment analyzing radiation in new spectra and with higher resolution have expanded.
+The field of remote sensing is constantly evolving.
+According to Olha Tomchenko, Junior Research Fellow at the Scientific Center for Aerospace Research of the Earth at the Institute of Geological Sciences of the National Academy of Sciences of Ukraine, five years ago 20 satellites studied the territory of our country, and today their number has increased to 300.
+Accordingly, the capabilities of equipment that analyzes radiation in new spectra and with higher resolution have also expanded.

 Therefore, in the near future, Earth remote sensing can be applied to solve the following tasks in the field of agriculture: